atticlab/eos-es-historyapi/README.md

 ```
 ####
 #### Create config.json
-In project directory create file config.json.
+In the project directory create file config.json.
-"port" property is for the port on which server will listen.
+"port" property is for the port on which the server will listen.
 "elastic_url" property is for the url of elasticsearch cluster.
-"seed_node" property is for the url of node with chain_api_plugin enabled.
+"seed_node" property is for the url of the node with chain_api_plugin enabled.
 For example:

     {